 USB 1.1 does not allow extension cables or the inclusion of pass-through monitors (due to timing and power limitations).

-- USB 3.0: This improved USB standard which was first demonstrated at the Intel Developer Forum in September 2007.
+USB 3.0: The USB3 standard was first demonstrated at the Intel Developer Forum in September 2007.
 The major feature is what is termed the SuperSpeed bus, which provides a fourth transfer mode which gives data transfer rates of 4.8 Gbit/s.
-Although the raw throughput is 4 Gbit/s, data transfer rates of 3.2 Gbit/s, i.e.0.4 GByte/s more after protocol overhead are deemed acceptable within the standard.
+Although the USB3 raw throughput is 4 Gbit/s, data transfer rates of 3.2 Gbit/s, i.e.0.4 GByte/s more after protocol overhead are deemed acceptable within the standard.
 The standard is also backwards compatible with USB 2.0.